 It is impossible to predict with certainty whether and the extent to which the level of the reference asset will rise or fall.
-There can be no assurance that the level of the reference asset will rise above the initial level on a call observation date or that the percentage decline from the initial level to the final level will not be greater than the buffer amount.
+There can be no assurance that the level of the reference asset will rise above the initial level on a call observation date or that the final level will be equal to or greater than the initial level.
 The level of the reference asset may be influenced by complex and interrelated political, economic, financial and other factors that affect the level of the reference asset constituent stocks.
 You should be willing to accept the risks of the price performance of equity securities in general and the reference asset constituent stocks in particular, and the risk of losing some or all of your initial investment.

-Furthermore, we cannot give you any assurance that the future performance of the reference asset or the reference asset constituent stocks will result in your receiving an amount greater than or equal to the principal amount of your notes.
+Furthermore, we cannot give you any assurance that the future performance of the reference asset or the reference asset constituent stocks will result in your receiving ar amount greater than or equal to the principal amount of your notes.
 Certain periods of historical performance of the reference asset or the reference asset constituent stocks would have resulted in you receiving less than the principal amount of your notes if you had owned notes with terms similar to these notes in the past.
 See "Information Regarding The Reference Asset" in this pricing supplement for further information regarding the historical performance of the reference asset.